Nadrid Atocha station

 An AVE train to Seville ready to leave Madrid Atocha

-Madrid to Seville by AVE.
-An AVE-S100 high-speed train ready to leave Madrid Atocha.
+Step 1, Madrid to Seville by AVE.
+This is an AVE-S100 at Madrid Atocha.

 An AVE train to Seville ready to leave Madrid Atocha Inside the Sala Club (1st class lounge) at Madrid Atocha.